openshift/training/beta-2-setup.md

 for you).

 ### Create a New Project
-We will create a new project to put our first STI example into.
+As the `root` user, we will create a new project to put our first STI example into.
 Grab the project definition and create it:

     openshift ex new-project sinatra --display-name="Ruby/Sinatra" \
     --description="Our Simple Sintra STI Example" \